-In 2018, a revised version of the Code of Ethics was launched and all employees were required to retake the training.
-The new version of the Code of Ethics requires employees to retake the training according to the updated version.
+In 2021, a revised version of the Code of Ethics was launched and all employees were required to retake the training if they had not already completed the previous training in 2020.

-In addition, managers are required to perform a Code of Ethics in-depth training program (called 'ETOS') which aims at reinforcing ethics conduct with a tone from the top perspective.
+In addition, managers are required to perform a Code of Ethics in-depth training program (called 'ETOS') which aims at reinforcing ethics conduct from a leadership perspective.

 In 2020, Atos supplemented the Code of Ethics training with a new specific training course on 'Modern Slavery'.
 This is mandatory for all current UK&I employees and new joiners.
 The e-learning course explains our commitment to reducing modern slavery and the steps Atos is taking to tackle it in our organisation and within our supply chain.
 It helps employees understand different types of modern slavery, how they can be identified and explains the actions we expect people across our business to take to reduce the risk of modern slavery.
-It also provides links to speak up options in the event that employees wish to raise concerns.
-By the end of 2020, nearly 6,000 Atos employees (72% of the workforce) had completed the 'Modern Slavery' training.
+It also provides links to speak up options should employees wish to raise concerns.
+By the end of 2021, 89% of the workforce had completed the 'Modern Slavery' training.

-Incorporating feedback from the 'Modern Slavery' employee training, we have now developed a new version to be shared with our supply chain, with a bespoke Modern Slavery e-learning training package available on a platform that can be accessed by all Atos suppliers in the UK.
-We will be writing to higher risk suppliers to prioritise their completion of the training and will follow up with other categories of suppliers.
+Incorporating feedback from the 'Modern Slavery' employee training, we have developed a version for our supply chain, with a bespoke Modern Slavery e-learning training package available on a platform that can be accessed by all Atos suppliers in the UK

-In addition, all members of the Atos UK&I Procurement team have undertaken training on our legal obligations and responsibilities with regard to modern slavery.
+All members of the Atos UK&I Procurement team have undertaken training on our legal obligations and responsibilities with regard to modern slavery.

-Closing statement
+6 Closing statement